 Other goals pursued by diet therapy for cancer:

-It is crucial for the patient to consume at least 30 kilocalories per kilogram of body weight to maintain a stable weight.
-If you need to gain weight, the energy value of the diet is increased to 40 kilocalories.
+The patient must consume at least 30 kilocalories per kilogram of body weight to maintain a stable weight.
+If you need to gain weight, increase the energy value of the diet in case of bowel cancer to 40 kilocalories.
 Also, choosing the food we must take into account the optimal ratio of food components: carbohydrates – 55%, fat – 30%, proteins – 15%.

 General requirements for food:

 Follow the drinking regime.
 You should drink at least 2 litres of non-carbonated water per day to speed up the release of toxic substances.
-Daily water should be increased to 3 litres in cases of vomiting or diarrhoea.
+Increase daily water intake to three litres in cases of vomiting or diarrhoea.